prestonharberts/bib/Bible/mark7.md

 The Pharisees and the experts in the law asked him, “Why do your disciples not live according to the tradition of the elders, but eat with unwashed hands?”
 ###### 6
 He said to them, “Isaiah prophesied correctly about you hypocrites, as it is written:
->  ‘ This people honors me with their lips,
+> ‘This people honors me with their lips,
->  ‘ But their heart is far from me.
+> ‘But their heart is far from me.
 ###### 7
->  ‘ They worship me in vain,
+> ‘They worship me in vain,
->  ‘ Teaching as doctrine the commandments of men.’
+> ‘Teaching as doctrine the commandments of men.’
 ###### 8
 “Having no regard for the command of God, you hold fast to human tradition.”
 ###### ¶ 9